Umberto II of Italy: Military positions and attempted assassination

 Umberto was educated for a military career and in time became the commander-in-chief of the Northern Armies, and then the Southern ones.
 This role was merely formal, the de facto command belonging to his father, King Victor Emmanuel III, who jealously guarded his power of supreme command from Il Duce, Benito Mussolini.
 By mutual agreement, Umberto and Mussolini always kept a distance.
 In 1926, Mussolini passed a law allowing the Fascist Grand Council to decide the succession, though in practice he admitted the prince would succeed his father.

 An attempted assassination took place in Brussels on 24 October 1929, the day of the announcement of his betrothal to Princess Marie José.
 Umberto was about to lay a wreath on the Tomb of the Belgian Unknown Soldier at the foot of the Colonne du Congrès when, with a cry of 'Down with Mussolini!', Fernando de Rosa fired a single shot that missed him.

 De Rosa was arrested and, under interrogation, claimed to be a member of the Second International who had fled Italy to avoid arrest for his political views.
 His trial was a major political event, and although he was found guilty of attempted murder, he was given a light sentence of five years in prison.
 This sentence caused a political uproar in Italy and a brief rift in Belgian-Italian relations, but in March 1932 Umberto asked for a pardon for de Rosa, who was released after having served slightly less than half his sentence and was eventually killed in the Spanish Civil War.

 Visit to Italian Somaliland

 In 1928, after the colonial authorities in Italian Somaliland built Mogadishu Cathedral (Cattedrale di Mogadiscio), Umberto made his first publicised visit to Mogadishu, the territory's capital.
+The completion and consecration of the cathedral was specifically timed for his arrival in the colony.
 Umberto made his second publicised visit to Italian Somaliland in October 1934.

 Marriage and issue

-Umberto was married in Rome on 8 January 1930 to Princess Marie José of Belgium (1906–2001), the beautiful and glamorous daughter of King Albert I of the Belgians and his wife, Queen Elisabeth (née Duchess Elisabeth in Bavaria).
+Umberto was married in the city of Rome on 8 January 1930 to Princess Marie José of Belgium (1906–2001), the daughter of King Albert I of the Belgians and his wife, Queen Elisabeth (née Duchess Elisabeth in Bavaria).